Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_bodysnatcher_min_players                0       // The minimum number of players required to spawn the bodysnatcher ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_old_man_min_players                     0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie
+ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_bodysnatcher_min_players                0       // The minimum number of players required to spawn the bodysnatcher ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer ttt_zombie_min_players                      0       // The minimum number of players required to spawn the zombie